pixbi/duplo/README.md

 ## JavaScript Concatenation Order

 JavaScript files are not concatenated in any particular order.
 You must wrap code inside an AMD module and declaring its dependencies.
-For code that needs to be executed at initialization, utilize the host system's initialization event such as `document.addEventListener("DOMContentLoaded")` to bootstrap the rest of the script.
+For code that needs to be executed at initialization, utilize the environment's initialization event such as `document.addEventListener("DOMContentLoaded")` to bootstrap the rest of the script.